-Although it is easy to say that education is needed, the "devil is in the details".
-Funding related to nitrogen has focused on research, to the almost total exclusion of developing strong educational programs for irrigation and nitrogen management either at the university level, or for universities to develop extension materials and programs.
+Although it is easy to say that education is needed, the devil is in the details.
+And funding related to nitrogen has focused on research, to the almost total exclusion of developing strong educational programs for irrigation and nitrogen management - either at the university level, or for universities to develop extension materials and programs.

-It was beyond the scope of the Panel's task to develop an educational/training program, but the Panel emphasizes that a good education/awareness/training program must address the following:
+It was beyond the scope of the Expert Panel to develop an educational/training program.
+But the Expert Panel emphasizes that a good education/awareness/training program must address the following:

-- 1. Fill in knowledge gaps and publish them widely perhaps in farming magazines.
-Although some points may be well-known by some people, they are certainly not welladvertised.
-The primary gaps in knowledge are:

-- a.
-Harvested (removed) N for various crops

-- b.
-Timing of uptake of N for various crops

-- c.
-Requirements for other nutrient balances, to ensure proper N uptake - d.
-Justification for the inherent inefficiency that is embedded in UC recommendation of fertilizer applications that assume a 30% or so inefficiency - 2.
+- Fill in knowledge gaps and publish them widely perhaps in farming magazines.
+Although some points may be well known by some people, they are certainly not well advertised.
+The primary gaps in knowledge are: - a.
+Harvested (removed) N for various crops. - b.
+Timing of uptake of N for various crops - c.
+Requirements for other nutrient balances, to ensure proper N uptake. - d.
+Justification for the inherent inefficiency that is embedded in UC recommendation of fertilizer applications, that assume a 30% or so inefficiency. - 2.
 Make a clear decision on what the obligations of individual farmers will be, and the justification for those obligations.
 If the obligation is to develop and implement a good but simple management plan, this will be a major advancement for many farmers.
-The plan, however, must be developed by a qualified individual: either a consultant, employee, or the farmer.
-The farmer must certify that he/she will adopt the plan and implement it fully within a specified time period or before a specified date.
-The key elements of each annual plan, for each representative field, could be: - a.
-Keep records on all nitrogen inputs and timing - Keep records on all irrigation inputs (flows and volumes) and timing.
+The plan, however, must be developed by a qualified individual (either a consultant, employee, or the farmer).
+The farmer must certify that he/she will adopt the plan and implement it fully by 2017, as an example.
+The key elements of each annual plan, for each representative field, could be:

+- a.
+Keep records on all nitrogen inputs and timing. - Keep records on all irrigation inputs (flows and volumes) and timing.
 This requires a means of measuring or reasonable estimation of the flow rates and volumes into individual fields which is a major advancement for most farmers. - c.
-Keep records of rainfall - d.
-Have recent measurement of the distribution uniformity of the irrigation system, or from a comparable irrigation system on the farm - e.
-Summarize, in a neat table, the inputs and the expected consumption of water and nitrogen - f.
-A list of improvements to be made the coming year - 3.
+Have recent measurement of the distribution uniformity of the irrigation system, or from a comparable irrigation system on the farm. - d.
+Summarize, in a neat table, the inputs and the expected consumption of water and nitrogen. - e.
+A list of improvements to be made the coming year. - 3.
 Define the training venue.
 If this is to be a long-term program, there must be consistency over many years, with the ability to upgrade and expand training.
 There are several different venues: - a.
 One would be the approach that UCCE used in its recent workshop effort with Certified Crop Advisors.
-Benefits of that workshop appear to include: - i.
-It was very quick - ii.
-It reached a large number of people - Disadvantages are: - i.
-This is difficult to sustain, and difficult to provide over the long haul with consistency because it consisted of numerous people who were evidently pulled together quickly - ii.
-There was no testing, so there was no way to objectively evaluate the effectiveness of knowledge transfer - b.
-A second approach would be to have formal 1-3 day workshops such as some that Cal Poly has at ITRC.
-These are based on structured educational material, and are usually taught by only one or two individuals.
-Advantages include: - i.
-Because the educational material is standardized, participants obtain a consistent message from year to year - ii.
-The timing is published well in advance, so people can plan on these classes every year - iii.
-Many of the classes dovetail with Irrigation Association certification programs, which require that students pass classes
+Benefits appear to include: - i.
+It was very quick. - ii.
+It reached a large number of people.